Please note: Operations of the Volunteer Referal Service are subject to change in line with COVID-19 regulations.

-Skilled volunteer roles may also be advertised in the Sydney Morning Herald’s HelpDesk column appearing on Saturday and Monday.
+Skilled volunteer roles may also be advertised in the Sydney Morning Herald’s HelpDesk column appearing on Saturdays and Mondays.

 How are volunteers matched to roles?

 The interviewer uses the information collected during the interview, such as interests, type of volunteer work sought, availability and location, to match the volunteer to the role they have applied for or other suitable roles.

 This interview is a preliminary screening process only.
 It is designed to ascertain the volunteer’s needs, experience and skills in order to determine if they are suitable to refer.

 The VRS does not conduct in-depth discussions on the volunteer’s qualifications and previous job experience.
 This is more appropriate to be done when they are being interviewed by the organisation.

 Receiving a volunteer referral

 A suitable contact when identified will be referred to you.
 The interviewer emails you providing the name and contact details for the volunteer.
-The volunteer is also asked to contact you directly to make a suitable time for an interview.
+The potential volunteer is advised to contact you directly to proceed.

 What is expected of an organisation?